 This noise happens more frequently with high-efficiency furnaces.
 That’s since they emit fumes in another way than older furnaces, and the process can make some moisture.
 If your furnace is experiencing difficulties draining this water, it might make gurgling or bubbling sounds.
 You’ll need professional} support for this trouble, since it could be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-Your ductwork can also create banging sounds when your furnace turns on, as the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace switches on, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a sign there’s an electrical issue.
 This is most frequently seen with a sputtering blower fan motor, which will produce an irritating buzzing noise when your furnace starts.
 It might also mean there’s trouble with the capacitor or transformer.
 All three of these problems need assistance from a professional heating and cooling company like Luikart Heating & Cooling.